rajendarmuddasani/Regression_Auto_Remediation/README.md

 - **Impact Assessment**: Evaluates the scope and impact of identified issues

 #### Intelligent Remediation
-- **Solution Library**: Maintains a comprehensive database of proven solutions
+- **Oracle Database Integration**: Maintains comprehensive database of proven solutions and learned patterns
 - **Context-Aware Fixes**: Generates solutions tailored to specific code contexts and environments
 - **Risk Assessment**: Evaluates the safety and impact of proposed solutions
-- **Automated Application**: Safely applies low-risk solutions with validation checks
+- **Automated Application**: Applies validated solutions automatically with build testing

 #### Learning and Adaptation
 - **Outcome Tracking**: Monitors the success and failure of applied solutions